Key takeaways:

 The pineal gland is an endocrine gland in the middle of the brain that primarily excretes melatonin at night.
 Melatonin not only is important in circadian rhythm and sleep, but it also is a potent antioxidant with many health benefits.

 Calcification of the pineal gland in aging causes lower levels of melatonin to be produced at night.
 Fluoride is also taken up in the pineal gland and it is likely the most fluoride-saturated organ in the body.
-Researchers believe that the negative effects of fluoride, whether before or secondary to calcification, is negatively affecting the function of the pineal gland.
+Researchers believe that the negative effects of fluoride, whether before or secondary to calcification, are negatively affecting the function of the pineal gland.
 Higher intake of fluoridated water is associated with sleep apnea and daytime sleepiness.
-Another study also found that higher intake of fluoride in drinking was “was associated with 34% higher relative risk of reporting sleeping less than the recommended duration for age”. [ref][ref]
+Another study also found that a higher intake of fluoride in drinking was “was associated with 34% higher relative risk of reporting sleeping less than the recommended duration for age”. [ref][ref]

 Intelligence and Neurobehavioral Problems: